 Learners develop concept maps.
 The maps explore cultural influences, emotional regulation, and children's rights.
 Research by Novak (1998) and Buzan (2006) support this.
 It goes beyond simple family tree diagrams.

-This theme investigates our orientation in space and time, personal histories, the discoveries of local and global history, and the interconnectedness of individuals and civilisations.
-It requires learners to look backward to understand the present and anticipate the future.
+This theme explores where we are in space and time.
+It includes personal histories, local and global history, and the links between people and civilisations.
+Learners look back so they can understand the present and anticipate the future.
 The focus is on causation and change over time.

-In the classroom, the teacher connects historical migration patterns to modern refugee crises.
-The teacher uses cause-and-effect thinking frameworks.
+In the classroom, the teacher links past migration patterns to modern refugee crises.
+The teacher uses cause-and-effect thinking frameworks to make these links clearer.

 What the teacher does: The teacher models how to identify root causes and cascading effects using a current news article.

-Learners create cause-and-effect diagrams of human movement.
-They identify 'push' factors like famine and conflict.
-They also identify 'pull' factors such as opportunity and safety in history.
+Learners create cause-and-effect diagrams about human movement.
+They identify 'push' factors, such as famine and conflict.
+They also identify 'pull' factors from history, such as opportunity and safety.

 In the classroom, the teacher presents various forms of protest art and asks the class to identify the underlying message.
 The teacher models how to analyse colour, composition, and text.